 With the long weekend fast approaching the challenge is on to find the ideal way to spend those glorious three days wisely.
-Foodie, art lover, gin tasting, enjoying the great outdoors, the Pyrenees Wine Region has you covered this Labour Day weekend.
-Read on for days bursting with experiences to inspire a little feasting, fun and catch ups with friends
+Foodie, art lover, gin tasting, enjoying the great outdoors, the Pyrenees Wine Region has you covered this long weekend.
+Read on for days bursting with experiences to inspire a little feasting, fun and catch ups with friends.

 The Pyrenees has more than 25 cellar doors for you to explore.
 And when you stop to taste a drop or two, there’s a good chance you’ll be talking to the winemaker in person